 Drawbacks of Ceasing Member Contributions to the PSS

-An alternative strategy is to cease making member contributions to the PSS once your TSB reaches $2 million.
+You can cease making member contributions to the PSS once your TSB reaches $2 million.
 While this approach may seem straightforward, it comes with several potential drawbacks:

 - Loss of Employer Contributions: In the PSS, employer contributions are based on your member contributions.
 By ceasing your contributions, you may reduce or eliminate the employer’s matching contributions, potentially impacting your overall superannuation balance.